github/choosealicense.com/README.md

 ### Installing and Running the tool

 Note that the third command (`./script/bootstrap`) may require you to use `sudo` access for installation.
-Add `sudo` right before the third command, if need be, but don't use root access.
+Add `sudo` right before the third command if needed, but don't run the script as root.

 ```bash
 git clone https://github.com/github/choosealicense.com.git